RepreZen/KaiZen-OpenApi-Parser/README.md

 * **Separate, extensible validation** - All validation beyond base JSON/YAML parsing is performed after the initial parse, and it can be disabled for speed.
-API-level validation is separated from injectable implementation-level validation.
-The latter, for example, is where unrecognized JSON properties can be noted, as these are not visible from the model API.
+Model-level validation (i.e. anything that can be checked with our provided Java API) is separated from injectable implementation-level validation.
+The latter covers anything that needs to look "under the covers", using methods of the implementation classes that lie outside the model API.
+For example, this is where unrecognized JSON properties would be noted and flagged, as they are not visible from the model API.

 * **Serialization** - Serialization to JSON or YAML is supported, and by default, round-tripping will not cause any reordering of model